dominictristram/dominictristram.github.io/_posts/2019-12-11-voting-guide.md

 There is also no such thing as tactical voting in a constituency where it’s not clear who the two largest parties will be.

-As an illustration, take a look at this list of Conservative-held seats.
-These are in order of the swing needed to beat the sitting Conservative: http://www.electionpolling.co.uk/battleground/defence/conservative#UKParliament.
+As an illustration, take a [look at this list of Conservative-held seats](http://www.electionpolling.co.uk/battleground/defence/conservative#UKParliament).
+These are in order of the swing needed to beat the sitting Conservative.
 As you can see, where the seat is a marginal it can be won from the Conservatives with a swing of 4% or less.
 The swing needed then goes up a lot as the majority increases.